jonatasbaldin/jonatasbaldin.github.io/_posts/2015-03-15-install-linux-from-network.md

 * Seeds parameters.

 ### Files and References ###
-These files are on my GitHub (they may slight different from the post):
+These files are on my GitHub (they may be slightly different from the post):

 {% highlight bash %}
 git clone https://github.com/jonatasbaldin/pxeboot.git